UkraineInvest: Sectors

 All of these are enhanced by Ukraine's rapidly developing high-tech industries which provide encompassing innovative value.
 Collectively, they assist with unlocking new investment and help Ukraine's integration into the global value chain of world markets.

+Activity

+On 10 November 2023, UkraineInvest signed a memorandum with Terwin Corporation to support an investment project worth over $500 million with the possibility of expanding to $1 billion.
+This investment project involves the construction of four logistics complexes with an area of 1 million square metres.

 Directors

 Daniel Bilak is the Director of the Investment Promotion Office and Chief Investment Adviser to the Prime Minister of Ukraine.
 Daniel Bilak was appointed Director of UkraineInvest and Chief Investment Adviser to the Prime Minister of Ukraine by the Cabinet of Ministers of Ukraine as of November 1, 2016.
 Together with the Government Commissioner for Investments, he guides investors and advises the Prime Minister on improvements to the investment and business environment in Ukraine.
 A Canadian-qualified lawyer with over 25 years of professional experience in Ukraine and the region, he previously advised major international and Ukrainian businesses in the energy, agribusiness, infrastructure and technology sectors.
 He was most recently the Managing Partner of the Ukraine office of the global law firm CMS Cameron McKenna.
 He also acted as Counsel to the Business Ombudsman Institution and for many years served as a senior United Nations Development Program (UNDP) governance expert to the Ukrainian government.